-From Eudora Welty, Reynolds Price, Richard Wilbur, and Margaret Atwood, to Rita Dove, Jane Smiley, Tim O’Brien, John Updike, Anita Desai, and Junot Diaz, the festival has brought great writers to the college to inspire and challenge our students and our audiences.
+From Eudora Welty, Reynolds Price, Richard Wilbur, and Margaret Atwood, to Rita Dove, Jane Smiley, Tim O’Brien, John Updike, Anita Desai, and Chris Abani, the festival has brought great writers to the college to inspire and challenge our students and our audiences.
 Join us!

 For more information, visit our page on Agnes Scott College’s website.

 This work is licensed under CC BY-NC-SA 4.0

 - Jennifer Nettles, ASC ’97, Festival Guest 2011 (40th Anniversary Celebration), photo copyright Craig O’Neal CC BY-SA

 - Tracy K. Smith, Festival Guest 2015, photo copyright Blue Flower Arts, used with permission

 - Scott Russell Sanders, Festival Guest 2002, photo copyright Ruth Sanders, used with permission

 - Jennifer Bartell, ASC ’05, Festival Guest 2015, photo copyright Jennifer Bartell, used with permission